 You applied for a Master’s programme at Sciences Po via the French procedure* and have been pre-selected?
 Congratulations!
 Next step: the interview.
 This final stage of the admissions procedure will take place remotely between 19 April and 30 April 2021 (from 13 April for the Journalism School only).
 For many students, the interview can be the most stressful element of their application: what kind of profile are we looking for, how can you demonstrate your motivation, how best defend your ideas?
 Preparation is key!
 We've laid out some simple guidelines to help get you succeed in this final stretch.

 *Candidates who apply via the international procedure are not subject to an interview.

 1/ Start by rereading your application form

-The aim of the oral exams is to determine your reasons for applying to Sciences Po and to judge how well your profile will fit with the educational style of the university.
+The aim of the oral exams is to determine your reasons for applying to Sciences Po and to judge how well your project will fit with the educational style of the Master.

 2/ Get to know the course structure and professional prospects of your future Master

 In choosing your Master’s programme you should be making a considered and realistic decision about your future career plans.
 Interviewees must be able to show that they know what direction they wish to head in and to present their reasons concretely and with conviction.
 That’s why it is vital that you get to grips with the structure of your course and the content you will be studying if you are accepted.
 This Master should hold no surprises for you!